Hair Mask for Dandruff

 Guidelines to Use the Hair Mask for Dandruff

-Follow these steps when applying natural hair masks for maximum benefit:
+Follow these steps when applying natural hair masks for dandruff to get maximum benefit:

-- Wash your hair with water thoroughly and use soft towels to dry hair.
+- Use soft towels to dry your hair after a thorough shampooing session with water.
 Harsh towels can damage the hair.

-- Apply any of these effective masks once or twice a week to see improvement.
+- Use any of these effective masks once or twice a week to see results.